ppodds/YueJS/README.md

     "name": "Bot name",
     "statusList": ["a", "list", "of", "status"],
-    "statusType": "Bot status type, either 'PLAYING', 'LISTENING' or 'WATCHING'", "token": "your token. you can get it on Developer panel", "env": "dev or prod",
+    "statusType": "Bot status type, either 'PLAYING', 'LISTENING' or 'WATCHING'", "token": "your token. you can get it on Developer portal", "env": "dev or prod",
     "dev": {
         "clientId": "123456789",